 - how the force will improve its efficiency to make sure the gap between future demand and future capability is as small as it can reasonably be; and

 - the money the force expects to have to do all this.

 For detailed guidance about force management statements, see:

-- the template we are asked forces to use when preparing their FMSs for 2018 and some guidelines to help them;
+- the template we asked forces to use when preparing their FMSs for 2019 and some guidelines to help them;

 - previous correspondence from HMCIC about FMSs.

-All forces have now submitted their first year FMSs.
-These submissions are being reviewed and will inform the Integrated PEEL Assessment inspections starting in autumn 2018.
+All forces sent us their first FMSs.
+We reviewed each FMS and used the statements to inform the Integrated PEEL Assessment inspections that began in autumn 2018.

 Why we need the FMS